Tamburasca/HarpsichordTuning/README.md

 (2) <em>f<sub>n</sub> = n * f<sub>0</sub> * sqrt(1 + B * n<sup>2</sup>)</em>

 where n = 1, 2, 3, ...
-B and f<sub>0</sub> as the inharmonicity coefficient and
+B and f<sub>0</sub> are the inharmonicity coefficient
-base frequency, respectively.
+and base frequency, respectively.

 All peak positions found are correlated to each other, such that they can be identifed as partials to one common base frequency.